 Since then, and in only 2 years time, without external funding, the Chamilo community has grown to 1 million users worldwide, pretty much the same results as D0kkeos in 5 years time, albeit with a more widespread internet connectivity.

 As you understand, this project (Chamilo LMS) is using the same codebase as in 2001 and shares many elements with the Claroline and the D0keos projects, but has since then been reworked to include many practical Web 2.0 tools for the teachers, which make his work much easier today.
 It has also received many SCORM improvements, tracking fixes and social networks integrations, altogether keeping the previous visual structure which make it possible for organizations to migrate easily from one version to another, without having to train their teachers again.
 Many aspects of the backend have been optimized (the next version comes with huge database structure improvements and great security filters which don’t prevent the teachers from doing their work).

-Chamilo LMS is the one used on http://campus.chamilo.org and chances are that if someones tells you about Chamilo, they’re talking about this version.
-It currently represents 94% of our user base (of our community).
+Chamilo LMS is the one used on https://campus.chamilo.org and chances are that if someones tells you about Chamilo, they’re talking about this version.
+It represents 98% of our user base (of our community) in 2014.

 Definitely, you could say that Chamilo LMS is a project that built its features for the masses, providing great tools, with great reliability and security, and that is continuing to improve by the day (I just checked and we have had 900 changes in the code in the last 30 days…).